20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Bear Lake blue water and clouds with golden sand

-However, Bear Lake is also one of the top stops to make on the popular road trip route from Salt Lake City to Yellowstone and Grand Teton.
+Sail boats, jet skis, water sports and swimming make for the perfect long weekend break for locals.
+But Bear Lake is also one of the best stops to make if you drive the popular road trip route from Salt Lake City to Yellowstone and Grand Teton.
+Either way, there’s a ton of fun ways to cool off on a hot day.

 • Relax on the beach